Quadricycle (EU vehicle classification): Finland

-The age limit for quadricycles is 15, while it is 18 years for cars in general.
-Mopeds have been traditionally popular in Finland among youth, and quadricycles have been introduced into the same niche.
+The age limit for light quadricycles is 15, while it is 18 years for cars in general.
+Mopeds have been traditionally popular in Finland among youth, and light quadricycles have been introduced into the same niche.
+Light quadricycles are locally called "moped cars".
 There is a licence category called AM-121, introduced in 2013, separately for quadricycles, although M-class (moped) licenses issued before 2013 qualify as well.
 Higher categories of licences (A1, A and B) automatically qualify for quadricycles, but age limits of A1, A and B are 16, 18 and 18, respectively.

 Some have been concerned about the danger that quadricycles' low speed poses to other traffic.
 Over the past decade, Finland has been considering replacing quadricycles with cars with speed limiters; this topic became controversial in February 2017 after the Sastamala quadricycle accident in Sastamala, Pirkanmaa, Finland.

 France

-In France, small cars which are classified as Voiture Sans Permis (vehicle without licence) can be driven without a driving licence.
+In France, some small cars are commonly referred to as voiture sans permis (vehicle without licence), which now corresponds to light quadricycle (L6e).
+They can still be driven without a driving licence if you are born before 1988.

-Certain quadricycles can be driven on a "road safety certificate" category of drivers licence, which is available to people 14 years or older.
-The quadricycle must be speed limited to 28 mph and have a petrol/diesel motor up to 50 cc or be electric powered up to 4 kW.
+Otherwise, they can be driven on a "road safety certificate" category of drivers licence, which is available to people 14 years or older.
+The quadricycle must be speed limited to 28 mph and have a petrol motor up to 50 cc or be electric or diesel powered up to 4 kW.

+Quadricycles are prohibited on the Highway in France.

+Italy

+Quadricycles are prohibited on the Highway in Italy.

 United Kingdom

-In the UK before October 2000, a person who passed a motorcycle test was automatically granted a full sub-category A1 licence, allowing them to drive a lightweight car (an unladen weight of 550 kg or less), a motor quadricycle or a motor tricycle.
+In the UK before October 2000, a person who passed a motorcycle test was automatically granted a full sub-category B1 licence, allowing them to drive a lightweight car (an unladen weight of 550 kg or less), a motor quadricycle or a motor tricycle.
 Since 2000 these small cars have been split in two different classifications, light and heavy quadricycles.